 - A microscope with a light (a colposcope) is used to look at your cervix.
 This stays outside your vagina.
 It allows the colposcopist to see the cells on your cervix.

 - The doctor will use a special dye on your cervix to highlight any abnormal areas.

-- A small sample of tissue (a biopsy) may be removed for closer examination in a lab.
+- They might take a small sample of tissue (a biopsy) for closer examination in a lab.
 This should not be painful, but you may feel a slight pinch or stinging sensation.

 - will be able to go home as soon as you feel ready, usually straight afterwards

 - can return to your normal activities immediately, including work and driving

 - may have a brownish vaginal discharge, or light bleeding if you had a biopsy - this is normal and should stop after 3 to 5 days

 - should wait until any bleeding stops before having sex or using tampons, menstrual cups, vaginal medications, lubricants or creams

 You may need to return for follow-up visits.
 If you do, your doctor or nurse will let you know.